Nature photography tips from the pros

 He echoes and expands on Daniel’s comment about gear (which Daniel expands on later).
 “My number 1 piece of advice for becoming a better photographer is to stop talking about gear and start taking photos.
 No matter which camera you own, the truth is that sharper lenses and more megapixels don’t necessarily enhance your ability to tell a story or compose an image.
 Real improvement only exists through practice and learning from failure, not through buying an expensive camera.”

 Daniel’s images are dramatic, quite cool in tone and place nature at the centre.
 All his images have a clear focus: there is a story being told.
 They have a certain photojournalism style to them.
-If you like the sound of this, check out Daniel’s Instagram feed and read his tips:
+If you like the sound of this, check out Daniel’s Instagram feed.

 - Draw the attention of the viewer into the subject.
 There are many ways to get your subject to stand out.
 One of the best ways is to use leading lines to guide the eyes of the viewer to the subject.
 It can be a road, river or even railroad tracks.